Mental Health Counseling

 When is the deadline to apply?

-This academic program operates on a rolling admissions basis.
-The application closes on August 4 but an early application is highly recommended.
+This academic program operates on a rolling admission basis.
+The application closes in August 2026; however, an early application is highly recommended.

 Where do I send my college transcripts?